 Separately, corporates may be obliged to bring the fact of an investigation, or the circumstances giving rise to it, to the attention of a host of potentially interested parties.
 These may include regulators, contractual counterparties, markets on which they are listed, affected customers and insurers.
 There is a relatively high likelihood of variations in contractual arrangements and legal and regulatory frameworks (for example, in relation to conditions for contracting with government entities under applicable public procurement legislation) across the jurisdictions in which corporates operate.
 Conducting an early analysis of the potential collateral impact of historic wrongdoing and any investigation, prosecution or negotiated outcome, will therefore often be prudent.

-The FCA is responsible for the conduct of firms authorised under the Financial Services and Markets Act 2000.
-Of particular relevance is the FCA’s responsibility for ensuring that the firms and individuals regulated by it establish and maintain effective, proportionate and risk-based systems and controls to ensure that they cannot be used for the purposes of financial crime.
+The FCA and, in the case of dual-regulated firms, the PRA are responsible for the conduct of firms authorised under the Financial Services and Markets Act 2000.
+Of particular relevance is the responsibility for ensuring that the firms and individuals regulated by it establish and maintain effective, proportionate and risk-based systems and controls to ensure that they cannot be used for the purposes of financial crime.

-The FCA’s Handbook contains detailed rules and guidance on its requirements in this area.
-These provisions supplement the overarching obligations on regulated firms and individuals to maintain an ‘open and co-operative’ relationship with the FCA and to ‘disclose … appropriately anything relating to the firm of which [the relevant regulator] would reasonably expect notice.’
+The FCA Handbook and the PRA Rulebook contain detailed rules and guidance on its requirements in this area.
+These provisions supplement the overarching obligations on regulated firms and individuals to maintain an ‘open and co-operative’ relationship with the FCA and PRA and to ‘disclose . . . appropriately anything relating to the firm of which [the relevant regulator] would reasonably expect notice’.
 In practice, these broad principles-based requirements oblige regulated firms and individuals to notify the FCA or the PRA, or both, not only of circumstances that may amount to breaches of rules set out in the FCA Handbook or the PRA Rulebook, but also of investigations and other matters that may affect the fitness and propriety of individuals, or the ability of firms to satisfy the threshold conditions required to be authorised to carry on particular regulated activities.

 In recent years, the FCA has increasingly used its enforcement powers against firms and individuals for deficiencies in financial crime systems and controls.
-It continues to do so enthusiastically, with approximately 75 such investigations open at the time of writing, and looks set to continue in this vein, having identified the area as one of its strategic enforcement priorities in its most recent Annual Report.
+It continues to do so enthusiastically, with the most recent statistics published by the FCA indicating that it has approximately 88 such investigations open at the time of writing.
+It looks set to continue in this vein, having identified the area as one of its ‘cross-sector priorities’ in its most recent annual report.
 A number of enforcement cases pursued by the FCA in relation to financial crime systems and controls have been based to a significant degree on failures proactively to bring matters to the FCA’s attention.
 Looking more widely across the FCA’s regulatory purview, in a number of other cases substantial penalties have been imposed on firms and individuals simply for failing to comply with obligations to notify the regulator.